ericwbailey/ericwbailey.website/source/published/aria-label-is-a-code-smell.md

 This means that both browsers and people may fail to provide a fully translated experience in situations where `aria-label` is utilized.

-### 7. `aria-label` cannot be copied or otherwise manipulated as text
+### 7. It is difficult to copy `aria-label` content or otherwise manipulated it as text

 Text content is incredibly versatile.
 Right clicking on even a single word reveals a whole host of options for things we can do.
 You can copy it, cut it, define it, search the web for it, translate it, speak it aloud, link to it, print it, clip it, archive it, share it, etc.

 This isn’t even counting the more esoteric things you can do like piping selected text into a terminal, creating a spoken phrase playlist entry from it, converting it into a QR code, and other horribly nerdy things I’m not aware of.

-Using `aria-label` deprives someone of all that utility.
-Of note, I’d like to stress its inability to be copied.
+Using `aria-label` deprives someone of all that utility, unless they are incredibly technically literate.
+Of note, I’d like to stress the inability to be copied.
 Copying is a great feature, and is vital for things like researching, writing documentation, crafting how-to guides, or submitting a bug report.

 ### 8. `aria-label` content will not show up if styles fail to load